analogdevicesinc/msdk/Examples/MAX78002/SPI/README.md

 By default, the example performs blocking SPI transactions.
 To switch to non-blocking (asynchronous) transactions, reset the `CONTROLLER_SYNC` macro to 0 and set the `CONTROLLER_ASYNC` macro to 1.
 To use DMA transactions, set the `CONTROLLER_DMA` macro to 1 instead.

-This example uses the Target Select Hardware Scheme (driver or application does not assert the TS pins).
+This example uses the Hardware Target Select control scheme (application does not assert the TS pins).

 ## Software